ModelValidationProgram/EasternOysterEnvData/2022_SiteEnvironmentData/EnvrDataTemplateExample/readme.md

 - OL_MI_SC.csv is the raw environmental practice data from Oyster Landing, SC
 - EnvrDataTemplate.Rmd is the R markdown file that can be opened in R
 - EnvrDataTemplate.md has the output (including figures) that were knit from the EnvrDataTemplate in R
+- figure-gfm folder contains all plots made in R